-When people went about pursuing the wild beasts that thwarted the endeavors of husbandmen, they cried aloud: Lord thou art an host to me, io Sabio.
-Lord! be my guide, io Nissi, or with a different accent Dionissi.
-Of these warlike cries, which were repeated without being understood, they made the names of Sabasius and Dionysius
+When people went about pursuing the wild beasts that thwarted the endeavours of husbandmen, they cried aloud, Lord thou art an host to me, io Sabio.
+Lord! be my guide, io Nissi, or with a different accent, Dionissi.\ Of these warlike cries, which were repeated without being

-Of all these names, that were most used in Italy was Baccoth.
-The delicate ear of the Greeks, who could not indure harsh sounds, gave the preference to the name of Dionysius.
-These several titles (and the series of them was long) gave birth to as many histories Thus they called this god Dionysius, because he was son of Jehov or Jupiter, and born at Nysa an Arabian city.
-He was named Evius, because, as he was fighting with one of the giants, Jupiter encouraged him in the Greek language, and--But if we now are sure of truth, why should we busy ourselves in enumerating such sorry tales?
-We are no way concerned to hear all the nonsense, which the want of understanding these names † has caused to be built upon each of them.
+Of all these names that were most used in Italy was Baccoth. delicate ear of the Greeks, who could not endure harsh sounds, gave the preference to the name of Dionysius.
+These several titles (and the series of them was long) gave birth to as many histories.
+Thus they called this god Dionysius, because he was the son of Jehov, or Jupiter, and born at Nysa, an Arabian city.
+He was named Evius, because, as he was fighting with one of the giants, Jupiter encouraged him in the Greek language, and --- But if we now are sure of truth, why should we busy ourselves in enumerating such sorry tales?
+We are no way concerned to hear all the nonsense, which the want of understanding these names + has caused to be built upon each of them.